Who should submit manuscripts to Voices of Practitioners? »

 Parallel Voices: Teacher Research Accompanied by Commentary by a Teacher Educator

-We are now accepting an additional form for teacher research articles, Parallel Voices articles that will share the voice of a teacher researcher(s) and the voice of a supporting teacher educator.
+We accept an additional form for teacher research articles, Parallel Voices articles, that share the voice of a teacher researcher(s) and the voice of a supporting teacher educator.
 These submissions should feature a teacher research study performed and described by one or more teachers plus a separately authored commentary from a teacher educator who has supported the teacher(s) throughout the research process.
 As in the standard Voices format for teacher research, these articles must feature studies by teachers of their own practice and meet all the criteria for teacher research articles described above.
 The voices of teachers and their original insights are central.

 The teacher educator writes the accompanying Commentary after the teacher researcher has finished writing up his or her study.
 Through the Commentary the teacher educator provides his or her outside perspective of the teacher research study, thereby enhancing the dialogue and extending the meaning, not to merely summarize or restate the findings of the teacher research.
 Commentary pieces might include the contributions of the teacher’s research to the early childhood field, discussion of broader theoretical issues raised by the teacher research, connections to other empirical studies or the professional literature or additional questions that are raised by the research.
 The teacher educator might describe aspects of the process he or she has used to support the teacher inquiry or how it is built into her professional program.